Stanley Maude: Death

-After a lull over the summer, in November 1917, whilst his forces were engaged at Ramadi and Tikrit, Maude contracted cholera (which some sources claim to have been caught from drinking unboiled milk) and died in the same house as German field marshal von der Goltz nineteen months earlier.
-General Marshall succeeded him.
+After a lull over the summer, in November 1917, whilst his forces were engaged at Ramadi and Tikrit, Maude contracted cholera (some sources claim it was caught from drinking unboiled milk) and died in the same house as German Field Marshal von der Goltz nineteen months earlier.
+Lieutenant General W. R. Marshall succeeded him.

 His body was buried in Baghdad (North Gate) War Cemetery.
 His initial grave and marker was replaced by a more elaborate structure and then enclosed in a small mausoleum structure on the walls of which is mounted the standard Commonwealth War Graves Commission headstone.
 The epitaph on his CWGC gravestone reads: "'I am the resurrection and the life'.
 He fought a good fight.
 He kept the faith."
 In March 1918 parliament agreed to a request from the King that he grant the sum of £25,000 to his widow.

 Memorials

 Maude has a memorial stone at Brompton Cemetery in London.
 An equestrian statue of him was unveiled in December 1923 in Baghdad.
 The statue was by William Goscombe John and the pedestal by Edward Warren.
 It was unveiled by Sir Henry Dobbs, the High Commissioner to Iraq, in the presence of King Feisal, Air Marshal Sir John Salmond and many others, including the French and American consuls.
-The statue was attacked and torn down by an anti-British mob during the Iraqi Republican Revolution of 1958, its subsequent fate is unknown.
+The statue was attacked and torn down by pro-independence protesters during the Iraqi Republican Revolution of 1958, its subsequent fate is unknown.

 Mount Maude, a peak in the Cascade Range, was named for Frederick Maude by Albert H. Sylvester.